ietf-tools/idnits/README.md

 </div>

 > ⚠️ *This branch is for the new JS-based idnits3.
-For the older shell-based idnits2, [view the v2 branch](https://github.com/ietf-tools/idnits/tree/v2) isntead.*
+For the older shell-based idnits2, [view the v2 branch](https://github.com/ietf-tools/idnits/tree/v2) instead.*

 - [Installation](#installation)
 - [Usage](#usage)